Vue

 Recreating this in Vue would require individual files for all of the sub components and an index file to export them all.
 This is not ideal as the biggest selling point of the original library is the ability to copy and paste components into your project.

 Luckily, Vue does allow for multiple components in a single file, but it is not the recommended approach.
 I decided to go with this approach, however, as it was the best solution for my use case.
-To do this, I had to use the defineComponent function from Vue to define the components.
-This was great as it allowed me to define as many components as I wanted in a single file.

 I soon found a big hurdle with this solution - TypeScript support.
 When prop spreading (passing all props to the child component), TypeScript does not know what props are available on the parent component.
-I had the prop typings but there was no easy way to tell defineComponent that the same props were available on the parent component.

 After a lot of trial and error I created a generic type that would take the props of the child component and apply them to the parent component.
 This allowed me to pass all props to the child component and have TypeScript know what props were available.